hesamkal2009/hesamkal2009/README.md

 <br />

-- ⚙ I’m currently working on my customized template which I use in my freelance projects  [Store](https://github.com/hesamkal2009/Store)
+- ⚙ I’m currently working on my React-Redux + .NET Core customized template which I use in my freelance projects  [Store](https://github.com/hesamkal2009/Store)
-- 🔭 Also I'm looking for a job right now, so feel free to contact me
+- 🔭 Also, I'm looking for a job right now in NL/UK, so feel free to contact me
-- :muscle: I’m specialist in .NET, Architecture and React
+- :muscle: I’m specialist in .NET, and React
+- 💙 I love exploring and learning Software Architecture day by day
 - 👯 I’m looking to collaborate on .NET & React-Redux projects
-- ⚡ Check my repos, especially [Store](https://github.com/hesamkal2009/Store) template
+- ⚡ Check out my repos, especially [Store](https://github.com/hesamkal2009/Store) template
-- 💬 Ask me about Development :)
+- 💬 Ask me about Software Development :)

 </br>